SolidRocketBooster/BitD-Clocks/README.md

 BITD Clocks
-A web site provideding a countdown clocks for Blades in the Dark game.
+A web site providing a countdown clocks for Blades in the Dark game.
 Very early stage